 Research reported in Picture Interest Career Survey, Administrator's Guide (Brady, 2007) provided support for the content validity, construct validity, concurrent validity, and reliability of the Picture Interest Career Survey (PICS).
-The results are summarized in Table 3.
+The results are summarized in Table 3 (see the next page).